4 Emerging Business Trends That Affect Your Profitability

-We have entered an era of the frugal consumer according to economist Peter Dawson.
-He views this trend as a shift towards a more permanent condition of consumerism which will change the way businesses operate.
+We have entered the era of the frugal consumer, according to economist Peter Dawson.
+He views this trend as a shift towards a more permanent condition of consumerism that will change the way businesses operate.

 Dawson isn't alone in his theory; he is backed by market research.
-McKinsey & Co. conducts an annual survey of consumer buying behavior.
-Their most recent report noted that "in general, consumers are making cautious financial decisions," which isn't surprising considering that over half of the survey respondents indicated that they are "finding it harder to make ends meet than they did a year ago" or living paycheck to paycheck.
+McKinsey & Company conducts an annual survey of consumer buying behavior.
+The management consulting company's most recent report noted that "in general, consumers are making cautious financial decisions," which isn't surprising considering that over half of the survey respondents indicated that they are "finding it harder to make ends meet than they did a year ago" or living paycheck to paycheck.
 The report also noted that approximately one-third of the respondents agreed that their financial situation was "causing them to delay purchases and cut back on spending."

-Millennials, also known as Generation Y, are people born between 1978 and 2000.
-Millennials are 77.5 million strong with over $1.7 billion in spending power (so far).
-This cohort has lived the digital life and their entrance into the workforce has enabled them to be more adaptable, collaborative, and innovative than any other generation.
-What is most earth-shattering about this generation is their diversity and how they embrace community as well as all cultures and classes.
+Millennials, also known as Generation Y, are people born roughly between 1980 and 1996.
+Millennials are over 71 million strong with a spending power that's expected to reach $1.4 trillion in the U.S. in 2020.
+This cohort has lived the digital life, and, as a workforce, they are more adaptable, collaborative, and innovative than any previous generation.
+What is most earth-shattering about this generation is its diversity and the way in which millennials embrace community as well as all cultures and classes.

-The key for companies will be capturing millennials' interest and business.
-According to the American Express Open Forum, businesses -- particularly small businesses -- can capitalize on some of these Millennial traits and interests.
+It's key for companies to capture millennials' interest and business.
+According to the American Express Open Forum, businesses—particularly small ones—can capitalize on some of these Millennial concerns for community, diversity, and doing good.

 Clean and Green

-Green business has now accelerated into overdrive.
-With billions in government stimulus and venture capital, the earth-friendly companies in biofuels, solar, wind and more will stand to reap big rewards going forward as the face of commerce changes for the benefit of Mother Earth.
-Consumers respond to your businesses green efforts in the materials you use, the manufacturing process, and how you bring them to market.
+The green business movement has now accelerated into overdrive.
+Backed by billions in government stimulus and venture capital, the earth-friendly companies in biofuels, solar, wind, and more will stand to reap big rewards going forward as the face of commerce changes for the benefit of Mother Earth.
+Consumers will respond to your business' green efforts—the materials you use, the manufacturing process, and how you bring them to market.

 The Bottom Line

 These four business trends will pose a challenge for business and society as a whole.
-What we see now is an entire restructuring of the world as we know it.
-Business will need the agility and adaptability to ride these trends into the future.
+What we see now is a restructuring of the world as we know it.
+Businesses will need agility and adaptability to ride these trends into the future.